-It’s that time of year again where the hard working team at D’Marge venture deep into foodie territory to track down some of the country’s most handsomely succulent dishes.
+It’s that time of year again where the hard working team at D’Marge venture deep into foodie territory to track down some of the country’s most handsomely succulent cuts of meat.

-This is no pub steak contest though.
+This is no $10 pub steak contest though (even though there is a pub on the list).
 Some of the places featured here aren’t even dedicated steak houses.
-Instead, these are eight coveted Sydney eateries which have all executed a signature steak dish within the realms of their own determined flair and flavour.
+Instead, these are eight coveted Sydney eateries which have all executed a signature steak dish within the culinary expertise fostered by their own imagination and unique interpretation of what the perfect steak is.

 Firedoor presented us with their famous 160+ day dry aged rib on the bone which comes in at a hefty 500g.